jinadhub/alx-pre_course/0x01-git/README.md

-The first repository about git project.
+The first repository about git.